bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Assets/Paths/AST_Scattershot.md

 > > #ambiguous _entermoveshere_^Ability2
 ___
 > [!todo] Ability 3
-> - [ ] When you [[MV_Take Decisive Action|Take Decisive Action]] with a devastating shot or by demanding surrender at the point of a readied scattergun, you may reroll one challenge die. ^Ability3
+> - [ ] When you [[SF_CH3_Take Decisive Action|Take Decisive Action]] with a devastating shot or by demanding surrender at the point of a readied scattergun, you may reroll one challenge die. ^Ability3
 ___
 ## Tags